Waymo: Waymo

+2020s

-In March 2020, Waymo Via was launched after the company's announcement that it had raised $2.25 billion from investors.
+In March 2020, Waymo Via launched after the company announced it had raised $2.25 billion from investors.
 In May 2020, Waymo raised an additional $750 million.
 In July 2020, the company announced an exclusive partnership with auto manufacturer Volvo to integrate Waymo technology.

 In April 2021, Krafcik was replaced by two co-CEOs: Waymo's COO Tekedra Mawakana and CTO Dmitri Dolgov.
+Mawakana is responsible for business operations, and Dolgov is responsible for the company's technology.
 Waymo raised $2.5 billion in another funding round in June 2021, with total funding of $5.5 billion.
 Waymo launched a consumer testing program in San Francisco in August 2021.

 In May 2022, Waymo started a pilot program seeking riders in downtown Phoenix, Arizona.
 In May 2022, Waymo announced that it would expand the program to more areas of Phoenix.
 In 2023, coverage of the Waymo One area was increased by 45 sqmi, expanding to include downtown Mesa, uptown Phoenix, and South Mountain Village.

 In June 2022, Waymo announced a partnership with Uber, under which Waymo will integrate its autonomous technology into Uber's freight truck service.
 Plans to expand the program to Los Angeles were announced in late 2022.
 On December 13, 2022, Waymo applied for the final permit necessary to operate fully autonomous taxis, without a backup driver present, within the state of California.

 In January 2023, The Information reported that Waymo staff were among those affected by Google's layoffs of around 12,000 workers.
 TechCrunch reported that Waymo was set to kill its trucking program.

-In July 2024, Waymo began testing its sixth-generation robotaxis which are based on electric vehicles by Chinese automobile company Zeekr, developed in a partnership first announced in 2021.
+In July 2024, Waymo began testing its sixth-generation robotaxis, based on electric vehicles from Chinese automaker Zeekr, developed through a partnership first announced in 2021.
 They were anticipated to reduce costs, at a time when Waymo was operating at a loss.

+Sixth generation Zeekr vehicles in December 2025.

-In October 2024, Waymo closed a $5.6 billion funding round led by Alphabet, aimed at expanding its robotaxi services, bringing its total capital to over $11 billion.
-Around that time, the New York Times described Waymo as being "far ahead of the competition", in particular after Cruise had to suspend its operations after an accident in 2023.
+In October 2024, Waymo closed a $5.6 billion funding round led by Alphabet to expand its robotaxi services, bringing its total capital to over $11 billion.
+Around that time, The New York Times described Waymo as being "far ahead of the competition", in particular after Cruise had to suspend its operations after an accident in 2023.

-In November 2025, Waymo expanded its routes to include travel on freeways for selected riders.
+In November 2025, Waymo introduced freeway travel for select riders.
+Waymo paused all freeway service from May to July 2026.

+In November 2025, the permit area in Northern California expanded to include Santa Rosa and Sacramento.
+The Southern California permit area was expanded to stretch from the Mexican border to Ventura County.
+These new permit areas were approved by the California Department of Motor Vehicles (DMV).
+The permit area of the DMV is larger than the operating area.
+The operating area is slated to get expanded to cover San Diego in mid-2026.

+In February 2026, Waymo raised a $16 billion funding round, valuing the company at $126 billion to fund further expansion into new markets.
+Bloomberg reported that $13 billion of that came from Alphabet.